 1155 E. 58th St., Chicago

 The Oriental Institute Museum on the campus of the University of Chicago is world-renowned showcase for the history, art and archaeology of the ancient Near East, spanning from Egypt to Persia.
-Each month the museum offers a variety of family programs - some require a small fee but many are free, including Ancient Day on June 3 for ages 8 and up; Drawing Hour on June 17 for ages 5 and up; What's Up King Tut on July 26 for ages 8-12; and Secret of the Mummies on August 9 for ages 5-12.
-See web site for more events.
+Each month the museum offers a variety of family programs - some require a small fee but many are free, including Ancient Game Day on June 2 for ages 5-12; Family Program: What's Up King Tut? on July 17 for ages 5-12; and Ubia: Land of the Bow for ages 5-12 on August 14.

 Taylor Bike Trail